 X9 Board of Directors

-Has the final decisions on new work efforts to develop standards, is the ultimate decision on approval of standards, acts as the USA Technical Advisory Group (TAG) to ISO TC68 for international standards.
-The Board of Directors are the Category A membership or what ANSI terms the Consensus Body.
+The X9 Board of Directors makes the final decisions on new work efforts to develop standards and makes the ultimate decision on approval of standards.
+Thus, the Board of Directors acts as the Consensus Body within X9.
+This group also acts as the U.S. Technical Advisory Group (TAG) to ISO TC68 for international standards.
 Subcommittees with experts mirroring important business sectors of the financial services industry report to the Board of Directors.
-Under these broad business areas of the Subcommittees additional experts are organized into Working Groups.
+Under these broad business areas of the Subcommittees, additional experts are organized into Working Groups.

 X9A Retail Payments Subcommittee

-The X9A Retail Payments Subcommittee develops and supports standards that are focused on retail card and mobile based payments affecting consumers, including electronic benefits.
-X9A Retail Payments also houses U.S. mirror groups to ISO TC68 groups responsible for developing and supporting international retail card and mobile based payments.
+The X9A Retail Payments Subcommittee develops and supports standards that are focused on retail card and mobile-based payments affecting consumers, including electronic benefits.
+X9A Retail Payments also houses U.S. mirror groups to ISO TC68 groups that are responsible for developing and supporting international retail card and mobile-based payments.

 X9B Checks and Back-office Operations Subcommittee